flixgamerd/Scripts/README.md

 # Scripts
 > Terminal scripts forged on Arch Linux — visual effects, system utilities
 > and automation tools built for any graphical environment.
+>
+> Scripts are actively developed.
+Future versions may include ports for
+> PowerShell (Windows), Zsh and Fish — or users may adapt them to their shell of choice.
 ---

 ## scripts